Founded Semantics and Constraint Semantics of Logic Rules

-The next theorem states that changing predicate declarations from \uncert, complete, and closed to \cert, or vice versa, preserves founded and constraint semantics.
+The next theorem states that changing predicate declarations from \uncert, complete, and closed to \cert when allowed, or vice versa, preserves founded and constraint semantics.
 Theorem \ref{thm:scc-certainty} implies that this change needs to be made for all predicates in an SCC.

 \begin{mytheorem} Let $\pgm$ be a program.
-Let $S$ be an SCC in its dependence graph containing only predicates that are \uncert, complete, and closed and that can be declared \cert, i.e., all SCCs that precede $S$ in dependency order contain \cert predicates, and predicates in $S$ do not have circular negative dependency.
-Let $\pgm'$ be the program obtained from $\pgm$ by changing the declarations of predicates in $S$ from \uncert to \cert.
+Let $S$ be an SCC in its dependence graph containing only predicates that are \uncert, complete, and closed.
+Let $\pgm'$ be a program identical to $\pgm$ except that all predicates in $S$ are declared certain.
+Note that, for the declarations in both programs to be allowed, predicates in all SCCs that follow $S$ in dependency order must be uncertain, predicates in all SCCs that precede $S$ in dependency order must be \cert, and predicates in $S$ must not have circular negative dependency.
 Then $\foundedcl(\pgm)=\foundedcl(\pgm')$ and $\constraintcl(\pgm)=\constraintcl(\pgm')$. \end{mytheorem} {